fioriappsusage/fioriappsusage.github.io/docs/2020/FPS01/conf-man.md

-# Apps' Usage Report - Managed part's configuration parameters
+# App Usage Report - Managed part's configuration parameters

 To change Central part configuration start the transaction **zfamanadmin** and press button labeled: **2.
 Edit configuration**.
 This will open a maintenance view for table ZNYPEFACEN_SC: